 Your line manager will then complete the KIT/SPLIT days form and forward this form to Human Resources if a payment is to be made following your return to work.

-For further information please see the Keeping in Touch and Shared Parental Leave in Touch days guidance.
+For further information please see the HR guidance on Keeping in Touch days.